Reduced Complexity Sphere Decoding: Simulation Results

 To verify the proposed technique, simulations are carried out for $2\times2$ and $4\times4$ systems using $4$-QAM and $64$-QAM.
-Assuming $4000$ symbols are transmitted during one channel realization and considering $1000$ channel realizations for each simulation, the average number of real multiplications and real additions for decoding one transmitted vector symbol are calculated.
+Assuming a sequence of vector symbols are transmitted, and considering multiple channel realizations for each simulation, the average number of real multiplications and real additions for decoding one transmitted vector symbol are calculated.
 In the figures, conventional SD is denoted by CSD and proposed SD by PSD.
-In our simulations, $\delta^2=2\sigma_n^2N$ is chosen as the square of initial radius.
+In the simulations, $\delta^2=2\sigma_n^2N$ is chosen as the square of initial radius.
 A lattice point lies inside a sphere of this radius with high probability \cite{Damen_MLD}.

-Fig. \ref{fig2} and Fig. \ref{fig3} show comparisons for the number of operations between conventional SD and proposed SD for $2\times2$ systems using $4$-QAM and $64$-QAM.
+Fig. \ref{fig:mul_2x2_uncoded} and Fig. \ref{fig:add_2x2_uncoded} show comparisons of the number of operations between CSD and PSD for $2\times2$ systems using $4$-QAM and $64$-QAM.
 For $4$-QAM, the complexity gains for the average numbers of real multiplications and real additions are around $70\%$ and $45\%$ respectively at high SNR.
 Corresponding numbers are $75\%$ and $40\%$ respectively at low SNR.
-For the $64$-QAM case, gains increase to around $70\%$ and $65\%$ at high SNR respectively, while they are around $85\%$ and $60\%$ at low SNR respectively.
+For the $64$-QAM case, the gains increase to around $70\%$ and $65\%$ at high SNR respectively, while they are around $85\%$ and $60\%$ at low SNR respectively.

-Similarly, Fig. \ref{fig4} and Fig. \ref{fig5} show complexity comparisons using $4$-QAM and $64$-QAM for $4\times4$ systems.
+Similarly, Fig. \ref{fig:mul_4x4_uncoded} and Fig. \ref{fig:add_4x4_uncoded} show complexity comparisons using $4$-QAM and $64$-QAM for $4\times4$ systems.
 For $4$-QAM, gains for the average number of real multiplications and real additions are around $80\%$ and $50\%$ respectively at high SNR, while they are around $85\%$ and $45\%$ respectively at low SNR.
-For $64$-QAM, gains rise up to around $80\%$ and $75\%$ respectively at high SNR, while they are around $90\%$ and $70\%$ respectively at low SNR.
+For $64$-QAM, gains rise to around $80\%$ and $75\%$ respectively at high SNR, while they are around $90\%$ and $70\%$ respectively at low SNR.

-Simulation results show that proposed SD reduces the complexity significantly compared to conventional SD, particularly for real multiplications, which are the most expensive operations in terms of machine cycles, and the reduction becomes larger as the system dimension or the modulation alphabet size increases.
-An important property of our proposed SD is that the substantial complexity reduction achieved causes no performance degradation.
+Simulation results show that PSD reduces the complexity significantly compared to CSD, particularly for real multiplications, which are the most expensive operations in terms of machine cycles, and the reduction becomes larger as the system dimension or the modulation alphabet size increases.
+An important property of our PSD is that the substantial complexity reduction achieved causes no performance degradation.
 The proposed technique can be combined with other techniques which reduce the number of visited nodes such as SE, and other near-optimal techniques such as K-best.

 \ifCLASSOPTIONonecolumn

 \else

 \fi